What an Executor Cannot Do: A Beneficiary Guide

 Even the appearance of a conflict can cause issues.
 If you need to buy an asset from the estate, you must pay a fair, appraised market price and it’s often wise to get court approval first.
 The guiding principle is transparency and fairness.
 Always ask yourself if an objective third party would view the transaction as being in the best interest of the beneficiaries.
 For more guidance on complex situations, you can often find helpful articles on our blog.

-An Executor’s Duty to Communicate
+Your Duty to Communicate with Beneficiaries

 One of the most common reasons executors find themselves in hot water is a failure to communicate.
 While managing assets and paying debts are critical tasks, keeping beneficiaries informed is a legal duty, not just a courtesy.
 As an executor, you are a fiduciary, which means you have a legal and ethical obligation to act transparently and in the best interests of the estate’s beneficiaries.
 Secrecy breeds suspicion, and even if you’re doing everything by the book, keeping people in the dark can lead to distrust, family conflict, and costly legal challenges.